vchkhr/rails-docker-template/README.md

 - Devise authentication.
 - MailCatcher ([http://localhost:1080/](http://localhost:1080/)).
 - Bootstrap styles and icons.
-- Navbar, styled auth pages, demo home and article pages.
+- Navbar, styled auth pages, demo home, and article pages.

 You can rename the application by replacing "myapp" manually.